CSE237SP2022/project-dsp/README.md

 - follow instructions on this easy-to-follow website to incorporate the newly downloaded file in java user libraries [https://medium.com/programmers-blockchain/importing-gson-into-eclipse-ec8cf678ad52](https://medium.com/programmers-blockchain/importing-gson-into-eclipse-ec8cf678ad52)
 - Once downloaded, navigate to eclipse.
 Right click the project folder → build path → configure build path → libraries (top tab bar) → click on the gson file you just downloaded → click the edit button → edit the path to be where the file is on your device

 Gson is now ready to be used, and our main method is able to be run.
+View the script file to find the commands to insert into the terminal.
 We incorporated JSON in this iteration with two methods, a read JSON method and a right to JSON method.
 The read JSON method calls the method in main, and the righttoJSON method is called anytime you update all students, and rewrites over the old file each time.

 Our code is functional with the exception of the the "Cr" and "E" commands to create a company and event, respectively.
 We hope to accomplish this in our next iteration.